zriyansh/signoz.io/blog/2022-02-04-rbi-guidelines-on-data-storage-for-fintech-companies.md

 Can fintech firms send application performance data without including any **Personally Identifiable Information (PII)**?

-Some APM tools provide data scrubbers for removing PII data, but their implementation has challenges like customized settings that might need engineering bandwidth.
+You can consider using data scrubbers for removing PII data, but they are not full-proof.
 Also, it comes with the risk of occasional misses as your application will constantly be evolving.

-Another option for removing PII data is to assign it to your developers.
-But chances of human error can expose your company to unwarranted risks.
+Another way is to give guidelines to developers that they dont log or send PII data to APM tools.
+But it is fraught with the risk of human error.

 ## Way to go for Fintech Companies